How To Romanticize Your Life In 44 Ways

 24. Have a YES Day where you say yes to every invite, every question, and trust in where it could possibly lead

-25. Take your journal and write down what your goals are for 2021, breaking each one day into tiny actionable steps to take to move towards each one
+25. Take your journal and write down what your goals are for the next couple of months, breaking each one day into tiny actionable steps to take to move towards each one

 26. Tell someone you love them – now